 If you’re a Sole Trader or Limited Company that employs staff, you are required to deduct taxes from your employee’s gross pay and on or before you make a payment to your employees, you must report the pay and deductions to Revenue.

-Sole Traders in Ireland may also have to pay Relevant Contracts Tax (RCT) if you are a principal contractor that operates in construction, forestry and meat-processing sectors.
-If this tax applies to you, talk to our Client Services Team and we are happy to talk to you about your additional requirements
+Sole Traders in Ireland may also have to pay Relevant Contracts Tax (RCT) if they are a principal contractor that operates in the construction, forestry and meat-processing sectors.

 What if I can’t pay my tax liability?